Leased line installation

 - The length and difficulty of any micro trenching required between the nearest duct and your commercial property.

-- Agreement on the Optical Network Terminal (ONT) position within your property.
+- The Optical Network Terminal (ONT) position within your property.

 If any unforeseen issues arise during the survey, your provider may propose an Excess Construction Charge.
 We’ve included a list of common problems below.